FAIRmat-NFDI/nomad-tutorial-workflows/docs/api.md

 *Your Approach:* Use the NOMAD workflow utility plugin!

 !!!
 NOTE
-    When using the NOMAD workflow utility plugin, be sure to execute all the commands in a jupyter notebook or in the same python session to retain the imported packages and to avoid a `module not found` error.
+    When using the NOMAD workflow utility plugin, be sure to execute all the commands in a jupyter notebook or in the same python session.

 ## Set up / files and data